ash0080/gun.doc.cn/API.md

 `.val` is asynchronous and on a **debounce timeout** while data is still being loaded - so it may be called completely out of order compared to other functions.
 This is intended because gun streams partials of data, so `val` avoids firing immediately because it may not represent the "complete" data set yet.
 You can control this timeout with the `wait` option.

-Data is only 1 layer deep, a full document is not returned (there are extensions available that do that), this helps keep things fast.
+Data is only 1 layer deep, a full document is not returned (see the [gun.load](#open) extension for that), this helps keep things fast.

 ---------------------------------------------------------
 # <a name="set"></a>gun.set(data, callback)